-(Replaces BAR 107) Pre-requisites: BARB 1010
+(Replaces BAR 107)

+Pre-requisites: BARB 1010

+Co-requisites: None

 Develops knowledge of the function and care of the scalp, skin, and hair.
 Emphasis is placed on the function, health, and growth of these areas.
 Topics include: cells, skeletal system, muscular system, nervous system, circulatory system, and related systems.